joaopizani/avr-alarm/README.md

 ### function: void alarm\_timer\_start(void)
-Starts the underlying timer, that from now on will fire at each milisecond.
+Starts the underlying timer, that from now on will fire once every **n** miliseconds.
 Only at this moment does avr-alarm consider that time is "moving".
-If any event has been scheduled before a call to alarm\_timer\_start(), then *t0* (the initial time instant) is defined as being the instant when alarm\_timer\_start was called.)
+If any event has been scheduled before a call to alarm\_timer\_start(), then *t0* (the initial time instant) is defined as being the instant when alarm\_timer\_start was called.

 ### function: void alarm\_insert(time\_ms\_t timeout, handler\_t handler, void\* arg\_ptr)